 Silver and Bighead (Asian) Carp, AKA silverfin - These plankton feeders were imported to clear the water in aquaculture and settling ponds.
 Escaped, they have flourished and spread, taking resources form native species.
 They have become popular targets for bowfishing and, as an entirely different species from the common grass carp, are excellent eating.
 Help control invasive species; eat Silverfin!

 Zebra Mussels - Accidentaly imported to the Great Lakes and lower Mississippi in the ballast water of cargo ships, these shellfish cause tremendous damage to both natural systems and man-made structures.
 Their large colonies remove vital plankton from the food chain, smother native shellfish, clog water intakes and boat motors, and encrust boat docks and other structures.
 Dead, their razor-sharp shells make beaches hazardous.
 There is no known means of eliminating these destructive pests once they have become established.

-These mussels are not currently present in the Wild & Scenic designated stretches of the Missouri.
-They can only move upstream or overland by hitchhiking on boats and trailers.
-For this reason, it it essential that any and all boats and trailers coming from other waterways be properly washed and/or dried before launching in uncontaminated waters.
+These mussels are present in the Wild & Scenic designated stretches of the Missouri.
+For this reason, it it essential that any and all boats and trailers coming off the river be properly washed and/or dried before launching in uncontaminated waters.

 There are currently about 8 nonnative plant species being targeted for action within the MNRR that are of high management concern.
 These include:Purple loosestrife - although beautiful, is a noxious weed, well known for its capacity rapidly to invade wetlands, replace native vegetation and dominate those habitats at the expense of turtles, birds and other animals.